Ammonia assessments: initial screening and evidence gathering (GN 020)

 Screening distances to be used

 The screening distance of 5 kilometres should be used unless your development is listed below.
 If your development is listed, please use the appropriate screening distance.
+For developments that propose the use of scrubbers, 5 km is the maximum screening distance required.

 - For 32000 or fewer free range layers with manure belt removal : 3 km